Planning a trip to Girona, Spain? See the best things to do in Girona and the highlights this wonderful city has to offer.

 When you enter the shop, you will instantly get Willy Wonka vibes.

 Can you believe this all started with an old ice cream cart?
-You can read about how the history and how this shop was born on the front page of their site: http://www.rocambolesc.com/
+You can read about how the history and how this shop was born on the front page of their site.

 We tried one of their famous ice cream sandwiches.
 You’re in luck, we have a video of our ice cream sandwich being prepared and it was a delicious as it looks in the video.
 I’d have one right now!
 Check out the video here.

 With any European city or town, my biggest advice is to walk as much of it as possible.
 The more you explore, the more you’ll discover.
-If you’re just there for a day or two, this list is a great guide of the best highlights of Girona, Spain.
+If you’re just there for a day or two, this list is a great guide to the best things to do in Girona, Spain.
 I hope this inspires you to make a visit to this wonderful city in Catalonia that should not be missed.

 Are you inspired to visit Girona?
 What are you looking forward to the most?